AI WordPress Management: Run Your WordPress Site with AI Agents

 2. Create an Application Password — Users → Your Profile → scroll to “Application Passwords” → name it “TeamDay” → click Add.
 Copy the password (it won’t be shown again).

 Then in TeamDay, add the Self-Hosted WordPress integration and enter your site URL, username, and the application password.
-The agent connects via @automattic/mcp-wordpress-remote — a stdio proxy that talks to your WordPress REST API.
+TeamDay automatically connects to the MCP Adapter endpoint on your site (/wp-json/mcp/mcp-adapter-default-server) via the @automattic/mcp-wordpress-remote proxy.

 Why Application Passwords?
 They’ve been built into WordPress since version 5.6.
 Unlike your main login password, application passwords can be revoked individually, and they don’t grant access to the WordPress admin UI — only to the REST API.
 Perfect for agent access.